Best Supplements and Foods to Boost Stem Cells Naturally 2024

 The most commonly promoted anti-inflammatory supplements right now are curcumin and turmeric.
 Turmeric and curcumin are derived from the turmeric root with turmeric being the spice you know from Indian cooking, and curcumin one of the chemical compounds known as curcuminoids, which are believed to be biologically active.
 In addition, in order for curcumin to be absorbed in the gut, a black pepper extract is commonly required.

-In one study that used adipose MSCs to treat heart attacks, curcumin improved the viability of the cells, reduced scarring in the heart muscle being repaired, and promoted new blood vessel formation (R).
+In one study that used fat MSCs (mesenchymal stem cells) to treat heart attacks, curcumin improved the viability of the cells, reduced scarring in the heart muscle being repaired, and promoted new blood vessel formation (R).
 In another involving bone marrow MSCs, curcumin improved bone formation (R).

 The curcuminoids also impact arthritis through anti-inflammatory pathways and reducing inflammatory cytokines.
 All of these effects have translated into real measurable impacts on patients with knee arthritis (R).
 In other studies, Curcumin has been shown to be as effective as common NSAID anti-inflammatories such as Diclofenac (R).